 This may include:

-- Other physicians/professionals you are under the care of
+Other physicians/professionals you are under the care or

-- Health information including previous medical history, test results & medication/nutraceuticals
+Health information including previous medical history, text results & medication/nutraceuticals

 This information is utilised to provide direct healthcare, which provides legitimate legal basis for the holding of your personal data.